anytizer/fonts/README.md

 # fonts

+Collection of tools and python scripts to produce Devanagari Fonts.
+There are repeated strokes in Devanagari, like, vertical stem, horizontal like etc.
+This project identifies unique strokes used so far a Nepali subset from Devanagari.

+This is a proof of concept work where:
+* [] 2 or more developers can design the different characters of a font at the same time.
+* [] Nepali font with a list of database driven strokes per character.
+* [] Fixing font made easy.

 Fonts developed by tracing various images.
 The images traced were probably found in public domain.

 * mousewriting - just learning how to make fonts